Donate

 Maybe being critical, negative, and prone to nagging isn’t your chronic challenge.
 But what is?
 Nearly every parent struggles with something that can be chronic and discouraging.
 How will you persevere by faith to grow toward being the parent you want to be?

 Imagine your parenting journey to be like climbing a mountain.
-It would be much easier to take a helicopter to the peak, where you are consistently calm and wise, and so are your kids.
+It would be much easier to take a helicopter to the peak of “Perfect Parenting Mountain,” where you are calm and wise all the time, and so are your kids!

-…it is God who works in you to will and to act in order to fulfill his good purpose.
-Philippians 2:13
+…it is God who works in you to will and to act in order to fulfill His good purpose.

 And if, like me, critical parenting is a part of your story, it doesn’t have to be your future.
-Move toward God and start this journey toward graceful parenting.
+Through perseverance and faith, it’s possible to stop being so critical and grow into more grace-filled responses.
+So, move toward God and start this journey toward graceful parenting.

 What are your parenting strengths?